LaunchCodeEducation/java-web-development/docs/_sources/chapters/classes/methods.rst.txt

 other, and thus fulfill the purpose of creating each class, are the specific behaviors that are unique to your classes.

-Let’s add a couple of such methods to our ``Student`` class.
-These methods will be **instance methods** since they will belong to each ``Student`` object created, and will use the data of each such object.
+Let’s say we want to add a method to get the grade level of a student to our ``Student`` class.
+This method is an **instance method** since it will belong to each ``Student`` object created, and will use the data of each such object.

-What are the behaviors that our ``Student`` class should have?
-To start, it would make sense for a student to take a class and get a grade, and for their data to be updated accordingly.
-Additionally, it would be nice to be able to easily tell the grade level of a student – freshman, sophomore, junior, or senior.

-Our last look at the ``Student`` class stubs out these methods below, without providing the implementation.
-That job is left to you to do as an exercise.

 .. sourcecode:: java
    :linenos: